The theme for this year’s International Women's Day (IWD) was #EachForEqual.

 To keep things moving in the right direction, Ms Trenowden believes employers need to invest in sponsorship to deal with imbalances and get women into key positions of power.

-She said: “We should be focusing on inclusion.
+“We should be focusing on inclusion.
 I really think we need to move on from just setting targets.
-It’s really about inclusive cultures and allowing people to be themselves and celebrate difference.”
+It’s really about inclusive cultures and allowing people to be themselves and celebrate difference,” she said.

 While gender balance is important, achieving long-term change goes far beyond the recruitment process.
 Engaging men in the conversation is critical for sustained progress, as they make up a higher percentage of the top management roles.